 Even though it is still unclear whether children are actually less susceptible to the virus, reports suggest, when kids are infected, it is less likely for them to fall severely ill.

-It is important for parents to keep their child informed about the deadly virus and the importance of social distancing.
+It is important for parents to keep their children informed about the deadly virus and the importance of social distancing.

 Is the world coming to an end?